 Note: There is also the possibility to apply intervention definitions by equipment and policy.

-If you Apply by Equipment, instead of setting the definitions for an entire type of equipment, you are now able to apply definitions to each specific equipment under that equipment type.
+If you Apply by Equipment, instead of setting the definitions for an entire type of equipment, you are now able to apply definitions to each specific asset under that equipment type.